free things to do in New York City

 Discussion | Street Games and Cultural Exchange: Johnny-on-the-Pony, Stick-Ball, 9-Man, Handball Tournaments (Zoom)

-Do you remember playing Johnny-on-the-Pony, stick-ball, or flipping baseball cards on the streets of New York City?
+Do you remember playing Johnny-on-the-Pony, stick-ball, or flipping baseball cards on the streets of more New York City?
 What do you know about "9-Man," the unique streetball tournament played by Chinese Americans in the heart of Chinatowns across the USA and Canada?
 What about community handball tournaments in parks all over NYC?
 Join a discussion about street games in the Lower East Side, featuring handball player and community organizer Lian Chin, "9-Man" documentarian Ursula Liang, and born and bred New Yorker, Gil Gordon.
 Steve Zeitlin, Founding Director of City Lore, will guide the conversation on community building, cultural exchange, and street games of the Lower East Side, Chinatown and beyond.
-This event is a part of Egg Rolls, Egg Creams, and Empanadas Festival.
+This event is a part of Egg Rolls, Egg Creams, and Empanadas Festival. less

 New York City, NY; NYC